Strong interactions in air showers: Dynamical electroweak symmetry breaking

 ~

 Furthermore, there is a class of models in which chiral and electroweak symmetry breaking do not occur simultaneously, but where the emergent Nambu-Goldstone fields supply the Higgs sector that is required for breaking the electroweak symmetry.
 This pseudo-Nambu-Goldstone Higgs has a compositeness scale that is decoupled from the electroweak symmetry breaking scale by virtue of the Goldstone theorem \cite{ref:goldstone}.
 By arguments of naturality it may, however, not be too large.
 Subsequently, in these approaches an appropriate Higgs potential must be generated for the Nambu-Goldstone modes, such that electroweak symmetry breaking can occur.
 One type of these approaches is known as composite Higgs models \cite{ref:composite,ref:compositeads}.
 (Nowadays, they are frequently analysed on AdS$_5$ \cite{ref:compositeads}, as are sometimes technicolour models \cite{ref:tcads}.)
-These models are characterised by a vacuum misalignment parameter $\xi=v^2/f^2$, where $v$ is the analogue of the Higgs condensate and $f$ represents the pion decay constant. $\xi\rightarrow 1$ is commonly called the technicolour limit, while $\xi\rightarrow 0$ is referred to a standard model limit, where the compositness scale is much larger than the electroweak scale.
-Another set of these models is known as Little Higgs \cite{ref:littlehiggs}, in which particular care is taken to eliminate radiative corrections to the Higgs mass appearing at one loop, by mimicking the enlarged Higgs sector of the minimal supersymmetric standard model.
+These models are characterised by a vacuum misalignment parameter $\xi=v^2/f^2$, where $v$ is the analogue of the Higgs condensate and $f$ represents the pion decay constant. $\xi\rightarrow 1$ is commonly called the technicolour limit, while $\xi\rightarrow 0$ is referred to as standard model limit, where the compositeness scale is much larger than the electroweak scale.
+Another set of these models is known as Little Higgs \cite{ref:littlehiggs}, in which particular care is taken to eliminate radiative corrections to the Higgs mass appearing at one loop.
 They feature yet more gauge bosons needed for generating the Higgs potential, which, in the lightest case, are heavier than 2TeV \cite{ref:littlehiggsrev}.